icerpc/icerpc-docs/pages/slice/language-guide/fields.md

 ```
 {% /slice2 %}

-Tagged fields allow you to change your Slice definitions while maintaining on the wire compatibility with applications
+Tagged fields allow you to change your Slice definitions while maintaining on-the-wire compatibility with applications
 that use older or newer Slice definitions without these tagged fields.

 A tagged field can have any type, provided this type is marked optional, as shown in the example above.